 First, agree on some ground rules — virtual meetings work best when people are fully present.
 Some suggestions to minimize disruptions: No multitasking, keep your mic on mute if you’re not presenting, or allocate time for asking questions and feedback.
 Second, have a simple ice breaker — it can be in a form of kamustahan, or a simple trivia question.
 This sets a light tone and energizes the attendees at the start of the meeting.
 Finally, follow up your meeting by sending minutes.
 This will ensure everyone is aligned with the meeting agreements and can be used as reference especially if there are a lot of action steps.

-Employer Pro Tip: Video conferencing is highly recommended — most apps, like Zoom and Google Hangouts, meet, allow you to share your screen so your attendees can follow the discussion.
+Employer Pro Tip: Video conferencing is highly recommended — most apps, like Zoom and Google Meet, allow you to share your screen so your attendees can follow the discussion.
 In addition, seeing your employees’ faces will provide you visual cues on how they feel.

 These are just some things you can do to maximize this arrangement.
 Don’t know where to start your Work from Home arrangement?
 Schedule a consultation with an account manager here.

 Stay connected with all your suppliers.
-Check out Globe myBusiness Postpaid Plans with Unli Calls and Texts to ALL Networks and more data than ever before.
+Check out Globe myBusiness Postpaid Plans with UNLI Calls and Texts to ALL Networks and more data than ever before.
+If you avail o multiple lines, you’ll also get free KonsultaMD.
 Want to know more?
 Click here.

 Get access to all our exclusive member-only content